skeptre/skeptre/README.md

-Hi, I'm Ali (Skeps) 👋
+Hi, I'm Skeps

 I'm an aspiring Software Engineering passionate about building efficient, scalable systems.
 Currenly in my 3rd and final year of university at Manchester MET.

 📍 Based in Manchester, United Kingdom

-🌱 In my free time, I’m learning Software Testing, React and DSA.
+🌱 In my free time, I’m learning Software Testing, React and DSA (the grind is real)

 📫 How to reach me: aliskeps@outlook.com